 Our research is related to the Utrecht Center for Game Research.

-The division Interaction within the department of Information and Computing sciences consists of three groups that each tackle challenges in the field of interaction technology from their unique perspective:
+The division Interaction within the department of Information and Computing sciences consists of four groups that each tackle challenges in the field of interaction technology from their unique perspective:

 - Multimedia (Remco Veltkamp)